CDLUC3/dmsp_frontend_prototype/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have completed manual or automated accessibility testing for my changes
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules

+## Important Note:
+Please make sure to do a careful merge of development branch into yours, to make sure you aren't reverting or effecting any previous commits to the development branch.